May Days: Opposing sides

 There were also groups with other political affiliations that were inclined to return to the Republican legality, the authorities of the Republican Government in Valencia and the Generalitat.
 They forged an alliance with the aforementioned PSUC and the Republican Left of Catalonia.
 A third sector was composed by the "possibilist" sector of the CNT, supporting an immediate termination of hostilities between both sides.
 Although the PSUC was not a bourgeois party, from the point of view of the Republican authorities it presented itself as an alternative to the revolutionary chaos, and it advocated for the strengthening of central government that would replace the local committees.
 To get this done, they proposed a centrally organized and instructed army, led by a single command.
-Orwell summarized the PSUC-party line as follows:
+George Orwell summarized the PSUC-party line as follows:

 On the position of the POUM, shared by most of the more radical anarchists, like the Friends of Durruti, Orwell states:

 Chronology

 Preliminary events

-Since the beginning of the Spanish Civil War, the telephone exchange had been controlled by the CNT-UGT labor union committee, which had collectivized the telephone companies in the geographical areas it controlled, with a government delegation stationed in the building that crucially controlled Catalan telephone communications.

-On 2 May, the Minister of Marine and Air, Indalecio Prieto, telephoned the Generalitat from Valencia.
+On 2 May, the Minister of the Navy and Air Force, Indalecio Prieto, telephoned the Generalitat from Valencia.
 An anarcho-syndicalist telephonist on the other side replied that in Barcelona there was no government, only a Defense Committee.
 The government was convinced that anarchists were recording their telephone conversations since they, of course, had the means to do so.
 The same day, there was a call from President Manuel Azaña to Companys, President of the Generalitat.
 During the conversation, it was cut by the operator, who said that the lines should be used for more important purposes than a mere talk between presidents.
-For some time, Republican authorities had been suspecting that anarcho-syndicalists controlled all official telephone conversations, and such incidents were the last straw.

-The same afternoon, on 2 May, shots were exchanged between members of Estat Català and the FAI in Barcelona, killing a member of the latter.